-- Not have any personally identifiable information released to the public, without their consent; - Not be pressured to mediate or otherwise informally resolve any reported misconduct involving violence, including sexual violence; - Not be discouraged by College officials from reporting sexual harassment (to include dating violence, domestic violence, sexual assault, and stalking) or discrimination to both on-campus and off-campus authorities; - Be informed by College officials of options to notify proper law enforcement authorities, including on-campus and local police, and the option to be assisted by campus authorities in notifying such authorities, if the Complainant so chooses.
+- Not have any personally identifiable information released to the public, without their consent; - Not be pressured to mediate or otherwise informally resolve any reported misconduct involving violence, including sexual violence; - Not be discouraged by College officials from reporting sexual harassment or discrimination to both on-campus and off-campus authorities; - Be informed by College officials of options to notify proper law enforcement authorities, including on-campus and local police, and the option to be assisted by campus authorities in notifying such authorities, if the Complainant so chooses.
 This also includes the right not to be pressured to report, as well.